 For the beet purée

-- Peel and wash the beets and then cut them in half or quarters (depending on size) so they are uniform in size.
+- Prep beets.
+Peel and wash the beets and then cut them in half or quarters (depending on size) so they are uniform in size.

-- Roast in preheated oven until tender when pierced, about 20-30 minutes.
+- Cook beets.
+Roast beets in preheated oven until tender when pierced, about 20-30 minutes.
 Let cool about 15 minutes.

 For the roasted carrots

-- Increase oven temperature to 450 degrees F.
+- Prep oven.
+Increase oven temperature to 450 degrees F.

-- Roast in preheated oven until carrots are browned in spots and tender, about 20 minutes, stirring once halfway through cooking.
+- Cook carrots.
+Roast carrots in preheated oven until carrots are browned in spots and tender, about 20 minutes, stirring once halfway through cooking.

 For the browned butter

-- While carrots roast, melt butter in a medium saucepan over medium heat.
+- Cook butter.
+While carrots roast, melt butter in a medium saucepan over medium heat.
 Continue cooking, stirring often, until butter browns and smells nutty, 5-10 minutes.

 For serving

-- Spread a generous dollop of beet puree in the center of a large salad plate.
+- Plate and serve.
+Spread a generous dollop of beet purée in the center of a large salad plate.
 Arrange some carrots on top and drizzle with about 1 tablespoon of browned butter.
 Crumble or shave some goat cheese over the carrots.
 Then garnish with cilantro leaves and reserved carrot tops.
 Repeat with remaining servings.

 Notes